sodascience/metasyn/README.md

 ![Metasyn Logo](docs/source/images/logos/blue.svg)

 # Metasyn

+## What is metasyn?

-Metasyn is a Python package for **generating synthetic tabular** data, with a focus on **privacy**.
+Metasyn is a Python package that **generates synthetic data**, and allows **sharing of the data generation model**, to facilitate collaboration and testing on sensitive data without exposing the original data.

-Metasyn has three main functionalities:
+It has three main functionalities:

+1. **[Estimation](https://metasynth.readthedocs.io/en/latest/usage/generating_metaframes.html)**: Metasyn analyzes your dataset and creates a 'MetaFrame' for it.
+This is essentially a blueprint that captures the structure and distributions of the columns without storing any entries.
+2. **[Generation](https://metasynth.readthedocs.io/en/latest/usage/generating_synthetic_data.html)**: Metasyn uses the MetaFrame to produce new, synthetic data that resembles the original, on a column-by-column basis.
+3. **[Serialization](https://metasynth.readthedocs.io/en/latest/usage/exporting_metaframes.html)**: Metasyn can export and import MetaFrames to an easy to read format.
+This allows the modification and sharing of MetaFrames for transparency and tailored data generation.

 ![Metasyn Pipeline](docs/source/images/pipeline_basic.png)

-1. **[Estimation](https://metasynth.readthedocs.io/en/latest/usage/generating_metaframes.html)**: Metasyn can create and fit a MetaFrame to a dataset.
-   - A MetaFrame is metadata that describes the structure of columns, without storing any entries.
-It captures individual distributions and features and enables the generation of synthetic data based on it.
-   - MetaFrames can be fitted to both [Pandas](https://pandas.pydata.org/) and [Polars](https://pola.rs/) DataFrames.
+## Why Metasyn?

+- **Privacy**: With metasyn you can share not only synthetic data, but also the model used to create it.
+This increases transparency and facilitates collaboration and testing on sensitive data without exposing the original data.
+- **Extensible**: Metasyn is designed to be easily extendable and customizable and supports plugins for custom distributions and privacy control.
+- **Faker**: Metasyn integrates with the [Faker](https://faker.readthedocs.io/en/master/) plugin to generate real-sounding entries for names, emails, phone numbers, etc.
+- **DataFrame-based**: Metasyn is built on top of [Polars](https://pola.rs/), and supports both Polars and [Pandas](https://pandas.pydata.org/) DataFrames as input.
-   - Metasyn supports a variety of distribution and data types and can automatically select and fit to them.
+- **Flexibility**: Metasyn supports a variety of distribution and data types and can automatically select and fit to them.
 It also supports and detects columns with unique values or structured strings.
-   - Metasyn integrates with the [Faker](https://faker.readthedocs.io/en/master/) plugin to generate real-sounding entries for names, emails, phone numbers, etc.
-2. **[Generation](https://metasynth.readthedocs.io/en/latest/usage/generating_synthetic_data.html)**: Metasyn can generate synthetic data based on a MetaFrame.
-The generated data depends solely on the MetaFrame that was used as input, thereby effectively separating the original (sensitive) data from the generated synthetic data.
-3. **[Serialization](https://metasynth.readthedocs.io/en/latest/usage/exporting_metaframes.html)**: Metasyn can import and export MetaFrames to and from easy-to-read [Generative Metadata Format (GMF)](https://metasyn.readthedocs.io/en/latest/developer/GMF.html) files.
-This allows users to audit, understand, and modify their data generation model.

-Metasyn is built with extensibility in mind, allowing for easy integration of custom distribution types or privacy extensions.

-  It is designed for owners of sensitive datasets who want to share approximations of their data so that others can perform exploratory analysis and testing without disclosing real values.
+- **Ease of use**: Metasyn is designed to be easy to use and understand.

 ## Getting started
 ### Installing metasyn